 I was so supportive of chief DeMaio, I decided NOT to make a formal complaint about Meadview "volunteers" Steve Berg and Bobby Porzio being DRUNK at the scene of the fire in Meadview that killed Camille.

-I told him about it after a town hall meeting Dolan, but did not want to burden the chief with a formal complaint as he was just starting out.
+I told him about it after a town hall meeting in Dolan Springs, but I did not want to burden the new chief with a formal complaint as he was just starting out.
 But after over two years of chief DeMaio's DISRESPECT not just for me, but for the residents in general, it's time to find someone who actually cares about the people here.

 So here is my list and I'll be updating as I remember more issues: